NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 Explore the data and answer the following questions:

 1. What dates were the highest precipitation values observed?
-1. What was the total precipitation on these days?
+2. What was the total precipitation on these days?
-1. In what units is this value?
+3. In what units is this value?

-<iframe width="800" height="800" frameborder="0" scrolling="no" src=""></iframe>

 **Optional Data Activity:** <a href="https://www.neonscience.org/da-viz-coop-precip-data-R" target="_blank">Visualize <b>Precipitation Data</b> in R to Better Understand the 2013 Colorado Floods</a>.